 The Cusco city tour will take you to some of the city's most important Inca and colonial sites.
 You'll learn about the history and culture of the Inca Empire as you visit the Sacsayhuaman fortress, Qenqo, and more.
 On the Sacred Valley Tour, you can explore the vibrant local markets and try some traditional Peruvian cuisine.
 On our Sacred Valley tour, you'll visit ancient Inca ruins Pisac, Moray, Salineras of Maras, and Ollantaytambo, where we will spend the night in a hotel.

 The Short Inca Trail hike is for those who want to experience a taste of the Classic Inca Trail without undertaking the full trek.
 We offer a short hike that takes you to some of the most stunning sections of the trail.
 This option is great for those who want to enjoy the trail's beauty without committing to the entire trek.
-The Rainbow Mountain hike is one of Cusco's most popular day hike hikes, also known as Vinicunca Mountain.
-This incredible mountain gets its name from its multi-colored stripes caused by mineral deposits in the rock.
+The Rainbow Mountain hike is one of Cusco's most popular day hike, also known as Vinicunca Mountain.
+This incredible spot gets its name from its multi-colored stripes caused by mineral deposits in the rock.

 Tour Highlights:

-• Explore the Sacred Valley's most iconic spots.
+- Explore the Sacred Valley's most iconic spots.

-• Hike the iconic Inca Trail to reach Machu Picchu.
+- Hike the iconic Inca Trail to reach Machu Picchu.

-• Enjoy the stunning views of Machu Picchu from the Sungate.
+- Enjoy the stunning views of Machu Picchu from the Sungate.

-• Experience the amazing Rainbow Mountain.
+- Experience the amazing Rainbow Mountain and Red Valley

 Tour at a glance: